aunebakk/nor-pim/Documentation/ReadMe.md

 ## Database
 Following is parts of NorPim's Database schema, there are more tables dealing with import and export, catalog structure, security and users.

-NorPim uses a database handler that takes care of upgrading database schemas from one version to another, making having multiple databases at different versions a possibility.
+NorPim uses a database handler that takes care of upgrading database schemas from one version to another, making having multiple databases at different versions manageable.
 <p align="center">
   <img alt="NorPim DB Schema" src="schema.png">
 </p>